Inside: My six question tummy ache checklist, plus eight time-honored (and research supported) home remedies for stomach aches.

 May Be Helpful For: All Types Of Tummy Ache

-Warmth sometimes has a soothing, relaxing effect, so it might be worth trying.
+Warmth sometimes has a soothing, relaxing effect, so a warm compress or hot water bottle might be worth trying.

 When Should I See A Doctor?